 The Crossrail programme - Europe’s biggest infrastructure project, is now over 85 per cent complete.
-With just over a year to go until the new Elizabeth line railway opens in December 2018, the programme is running on time and on schedule to be delivered within its £14.8 budget.
+With the new Elizabeth line railway set to open through central London in December 2018, the programme is running on time and on schedule to be delivered within its £14.8 billion budget.

 All of the permanent Elizabeth line track has been installed throughout the central section.
 With the track fully laid, the £14.8 billion project has entered a new phase as construction trains are now able to travel the full length of both new tunnels from end to end.

 Over the course of the next year, the railway and new stations will continue to take shape as the tunnels are furnished with over 15,000km of cable which will deliver power, lighting and communications systems through the tunnels.
 Over 4km of full height platform edge screens will be fitted at stations.
 This will help with the circulation of air and to maintain temperature levels along with huge vent fans that will be installed at 18 locations across the route.

 Since the construction of the new railway began in 2009, over 15,000 men and women have worked on the project and over 100 million working hours have been completed.
 Over 1,000 apprenticeships have also been delivered by the Crossrail programme.